IBM/z_ansible_collections_doc/source/welcome/overview.rst

 platform.
 It provides a wide range of Ansible collections that are developed by IBM® and certified by Red Hat.

-It enables development and operations automation on z/OS®, z/OS middleware products, and other IBM Z systems and resources.
-The collections in Ansible for IBM Z offer seamless, unified workflow orchestration with configuration management, provisioning, and application deployment in one easy-to-use platform.
+It enables development, operations and automation on z/OS®, z/OS middleware products, and other IBM Z systems and resources.
+The collections in Ansible for IBM Z offer a seamless, unified workflow, orchestration with configuration management, provisioning, and application deployment in one easy-to-use platform.